'End this ongoing genocide:' Indigenous advocates call for change after women killed

 Two arrested after Fredericton-area shooting prompts emergency alert in N.B.

-Two people are in custody after a shooting outside Fredericton left two people injured and prompted police to issue an emergency alert in New Brunswick.
+Two people are in custody after a shooting in the Fredericton area left two people injured and prompted police to issue an emergency alert in New Brunswick.

 -